Oxmoor Center: 1980s–present

 In January 2013, the mall announced a major renovation in which the center mezzanine containing the food court and a few retailers would be torn down and replaced with a new center court.
 The renovation, which added new seating areas plus a play area near the Sears store, was completed in time for the 2013 Christmas shopping season.

 On October 6, 2017, Sears announced that their Oxmoor Center location would be closing on January 14, 2018.
+Topgolf would open upon its former footprint in May 2023.

+A Chicken Salad Chick restaurant opened in April 2024.